ipod825/vim-netranger/README.md

 1. Press `l` to change directory/open file for the current directory/file under the cursor.
 2. Press `h` to jump to the parent directory.
 3. Press `<Space>` to toggle expand current directory under cursor.
-4. Press `<Cr>` to set vim's cwd to the directory of the file under cursor.
+4. Press `<Cr>` to set vim's cwd to the directory of the file under cursor (also applies to the first line, i.e. the current directory).
 This is very useful if you've expanded a directory and want to open an nvim terminal to run a script in the subdirectory.

 ### File Rename
 1. Press `i` to enter edit mode.
 You can freely modify any file/directory name in this mode.